What Are Vector Graphics and How Best to Use Them

 Even though you’ll be using vector graphics designed by other artists, you can still create a customized look by building a collage.
 Pull different vector graphics that are similar in theme or color, and then combine them into a design that’s unique.
-Icon packs are ideal for customization, and help you build around the subject that’s the main focus.
+Icon packs are great for customization and help you build around the subject that’s the main focus.

 Problems With Using Cheap or Free Vector Graphics

-(If you’d like to get started without spending any money, check out iStock’s free vector graphic of the week, which comes with the same license and permissions as our paid graphics.)
+Second, many files on freebie sites are poorly constructed or incompatible with editing software.
+At iStock, we have strict rules about file construction and format so that every vector you use is safe and easy to work with.
+If you’d like to get started without spending any money, we do offer a free vector graphic of the week, which comes with the same license and permissions as our paid graphics.

 What Programs Can Create Vector Graphics?

-Several programs that can create vector graphics.
-Adobe Illustrator is one of the most popular types of vector graphics software and an industry standard.
-Affinity Designer is another popular tool.
+There are several programs that can create vector graphics.
+Adobe Illustrator is one of the most popular types of vector graphics software and an industry-standard; Affinity Designer is another popular tool.
 For beginners, there are easier-to-use tools including free vector graphics software.
 Consider Boxy SVG, CorelDRAW, Gravit, Inkscape, SVG-Edit, Vecteezy, or Vectr.